0x4248/notebook/source/content/03 Projects/index.md

 # Projects folder

 ***
 This folder contains the main projects that I have worked on.
+Although this part of the vault mainly contains checklists and links pointing to the main notes for the projects.
+Some notes maybe put in here like change logs and other things related to the project.